The Divine Library

-The Bible brings us into company with the greatest men the world has ever known; gives us faithful biographies of such men as Moses, David, Solomon, Daniel, Jesus, Paul and John.
+The Bible brings us into a company with the greatest men the world has ever known; gives us faithful biographies of such men as Moses, David, Solomon, Daniel, Jesus, Paul, and John.

 It did not stop there.
 Its following history cannot be traced apart from the names of Wycliffe.
 Tyndale and Luther - men who have baptized it with tears, preserved it with their prayers and in many instances sealed it with their blood.

 The Bible's history runs parallel, too, with a history of the most learned, most mighty, and most polished nation's antiquity; the greatest thinkers and men of all ages have openly confessed their faith in Christianity and the Bible.